How to prepare for and handle an earthquake in Croatia

 - Not all buildings in Croatia are built to withstand earthquakes.
 Croatia did not start earthquake-proofing buildings until the 1960s after a 6,1 earthquake rocked Macedonia, killing 1.070 people.
 After the war that broke up Yugoslavia in the 1990s, speculators moved into Croatia and the rest of the Balkans to build cheap housing en masse as the region transitioned from communism to capitalism.
 Check if your building was built to withstand earthquakes.
 If it was not, then you will need to take extra precautions.

-- If possible, install flexible gas and water pipes to avoid cracking of the joints.
+- If possible, install flexible gas and water pipes to avoid joints cracking.

 - Keep large and heavy objects on lower shelves.
 Fasten cabinets, shelves, mirrors, and picture frames to the wall.